-- A. Duplexes - B. Multi-family where the total area is a minimum of 1 acre. - C. Commercial developments where the total area exceeds three (3) gross acres. - D. Commercial developments where the total structure area exceeds fifty thousand (50,000) square feet. - E. Places of amusement over three (3) acres.
+- A. Duplexes - B. Commercial developments where the total area exceeds three (3) gross acres. - C. Commercial developments where the total structure area exceeds fifty thousand (50,000) square feet. - D. Places of amusement over three (3) acres.

 The Community Development Director and/or other City Staff will review the site plan and advise the applicant of changes that must be made in the plans so as to comply with the Zoning Ordinance.
 Such changes shall be accomplished prior to the issuance of a building permit.
 Site plan review is a service to the applicant that is performed by municipal employees and officers in their official capacities.
 The failure of the reviewing officials to recognize or notice a violation or the incorrect interpretation of the reviewing officials at the site plan review stage shall not prevent or prohibit the City of Foley and these same officials from enforcing the Zoning Ordinance against an applicant if a structure, lot, or use of land conflicts with this Ordinance.